nhzandi/AccelerationExplorer/README.md

 ## Linear Acceleration

 Acceleration Explorer offers a number of different linear acceleration filters.
-Linear acceleration is defined as acceleration-gravity.
-An acceleration sensor is not capable of determining the differnce between gravity/tilt and linear acceleration.
+Linear acceleration is defined as linearAcceleration = (acceleration - gravity).
+An acceleration sensor is not capable of determining the differnce between gravity/tilt and true linear acceleration.
 There is one standalone approach, a low-pass filter, and many sensor fusion based approaches.
 Acceleration Explorer offers implementations of all the common linear acceleration filters as well as the Android API implementation.

+### Low-Pass Linear Acceleration

+The most simple linear acceleration filter is based on a low-pass filter.
+It has the advantage that no other sensors are requied to estimate linear acceleration.
+A low-pass filter is implemented in such a way that only very long term (low-frequency) signals (i.e, gravity) are allow to pass through.
+Anything short term (high-frequency) is filtered out.
+The gravity estimation is then subtracted from the current acceleration sensor measurement, providing an estimation of linear acceleration.
+The low-pass filter is an IIR single-pole implementation.
+The coefficient, a (alpha), can be adjusted based on the sample period of the sensor to produce the desired time constant that the filter will act on.
+It is essentially the same as the Wikipedia LPF.
+It takes a simple form of gravity[0] = alpha * gravity[0] + (1 - alpha) * acceleration[0].
+Alpha is defined as alpha = timeConstant / (timeConstant + dt) where the time constant is the length of signals the filter should act on and dt is the sample period (1/frequency) of the sensor.
+Linear acceleration can then be calculated as linearAcceleration = (acceleration - gravity).
+This implementation can work very well assuming the accleration sensor is mounted in a relativly fixed position and the periods of linear acceleration is relavitly short.

 Useful Links: